artorb/Shelfie/README.md

-# Shelfie is an app for tracking your groceries.
+# Shelfie is an app for tracking your groceries (WIP).

 - __Backend: REST API with Mediator pattern, JWT authorization.__
 - __Frontend: Minimalistic, responsive design.__